mtarral/drakvuf_test_suite/README.md

 - injected into the `taskmgr` guest process
 - activating at least the plugins [`procmon`, `crashmon`, `bsodmon`] during the execution.

-The test can be found in `tests/test_creatproc.py`, and the CONSTANTS defined at the beginning reflects our desired configuration for this test.
+The test can be found in `tests/test_injection.py`, and the CONSTANTS defined at the beginning of the file reflects our desired configuration for this test.

 Tweak them as you need.